butterfly-ops/docs/data-types.md

 Value Field | val_3 | Source Data Field to be saved into current field Condition | val_4 | Where clause for the source records

+>[!TIP]
+> For a cleaner database schema, Butterfly suggests following naming convention standard: If you want to link a field to other tables id column,
+> you can name the singular version of the table name followed by `_id`.
+For example: If your Source Data Type is `customers` you can name field type as
+> `customer_id`.
+When you use this syntax, Butterfly automatically detects the relationship and select rest inputs in `Data Field creation Admin Panel`

 ### Datetime

 Datetime Field type is used to store Date & Time information in [Unix Timestamp format](https://en.wikipedia.org/wiki/Unix_time).